nolawnchairs/case-converter/README.md

 IgnoreRule.exact('Frodo')
 IgnoreRule.exact(['Frodo', 'Sam', 'Merry'])
 ```
-`converters` - an array of `CustomConverter` instances that will provide a user-defined conversion matched by the regex provided in the constructor, and operated on by the callback operator function provided.
+`converters` - an array of `Converter` instances that will provide a user-defined conversion matched by the regex provided in the constructor, and operated on by the callback operator function provided.
 These converters will be called *before* any of the default converters used internally.

 The operator callback function provides the following arguments: